VSadov/NonBlocking/README.md

 ## Performance

-On most operations NonBlocking Dictionary is faster than ConcurrentDictionary.
+On most operations NonBlocking dictionary is faster than ConcurrentDictionary.
 It is particularly faster in write-heavy scenarios.
-NonBlocking Dictionary tends to scale linearly with number of threads if hardware permits.
+NonBlocking dictionary scales linearly with number of active threads if hardware permits.

 ## Benchmarks